ddp-danilo/gitignore-python-script/README.md

 # gitignore-python-script
-This python script is used to quickly write filenames and foldernames to the current folder .gitignore.
+- This is a Python script used to quickly write filenames or foldernames to the current folder .gitignore.
-Needs Python.
+- Requires __Python3__
-Usage: On the terminal type(python quickignore.py [filenames]...)
+- Usage: On the terminal type **python quickignore.py 'filename'**